benbrastmckie/ModelChecker/Docs/Resources.md

 @_M_: if you know of good python resources that you have used, please feel free to link some of them here.

+M: I found this resource on bitvectors in Z3 in Python: https://z3prover.github.io/papers/programmingz3.html#sec-bit-vectors

 BitVector module

     https://pypi.org/project/BitVector/